hashicorp/terraform-provider-google/website/docs/r/compute_region_network_endpoint_group.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Compute Engine"
 description: |-
-  A regional NEG that can support Serverless Products.
+  A regional NEG that can support Serverless Products and proxying traffic to external backends.
 ---

 # google\_compute\_region\_network\_endpoint\_group

-A regional NEG that can support Serverless Products.
+A regional NEG that can support Serverless Products and proxying traffic to external backends.

 Recreating a region network endpoint group that's in use by another resource will give a `resourceInUseByAnotherResource` error.
 Use `lifecycle.create_before_destroy`